 Coffee being brewed on a Chemex.

 It can be interesting to use different roast profiles with various grind sizes, water temperature, and brewing time and see how these variables impact your cup.
-But you should also consider what features can change accidentally.
+But you should also consider what features can change accidentally with your brew recipe.

 As coffee beans age, flavour degrades.
 Oxidation and degassing cause the coffee to lose the important oils and compounds that contribute to body, aroma, and flavour.
 It’s generally recommended to use roasted coffee beans within two weeks after buying them, to store them in air- and light-tight containers, and to grind them as needed to avoid even faster oxidation.